-From 2018 through 2020, many volunteers worked at getting it ready to be moved from private property to its final location at Bayview Park.
-On Feb 24, 2020, the building was moved to a temporary place awaiting the completion of the foundation on which it will be placed.
+From 2018 through 2019, many volunteers worked at getting it ready to be moved from private property to its final location at Bayview Park which happened on Feb 24, 2020 and placed on a permanent foundation.

 Once on its foundation, it will be completely restored and become a focal point for workshops and presentations.